 Want to buy a stablecoin like USDT or BUSD but not sure where to start?
 This guide will explain how to buy stablecoins with a credit card on Binance Exchange.

-Stablecoins have become one of the best options to venture into the crypto markets, without having to deal with the volatility that can be a significant concern for many investors.
-In addition, stablecoins are a popular choice for lending on platforms such as Blockfi or Yield App.
+Stablecoins have become one of the best options to venture into the crypto markets without dealing with the volatility that can be a significant concern for many investors.
+In addition, stablecoins are popular for lending on platforms such as Yield App.
 Stablecoins can also work as a reliable medium for transferring money.
-Since stablecoins don’t usually lose value, investors can earn a conservative 10% per annum lending their tokens.
+Since stablecoins don’t usually lose value, investors can earn a conservative 10% per annum by lending their tokens.

-When investing in stablecoins, you need to be well aware of the different payment methods that might come in handy when entering a trade.
+When investing in stablecoins, you must be well aware of the different payment methods that might come in handy when entering a trade.
 Often, preferred payment methods like traditional banks and e-wallets tend to lag, becoming one of the most determining factors for the success of your trade.

 This is where credit cards come into play!
 One of the swiftest, most convenient, and real-time payment methods increases your chances of buying a stablecoin at the decided entry point by settling the transactions in real-time (up to 30 seconds).

 In this step-by-step how-to guide, we will explain the process of how you can buy stablecoins with a credit card on the Binance platform:

 Once logged into your Binance account, go to the “Buy Crypto” button and then click on the “Credit/Debit Card” payment option.

 Select your FIAT currency from the list, such as GBP or EUR and Stablecoin you would like to purchase.
 Then enter the FIAT amount you would like to spend.

 Enter your Card Details & Billing Address

 Go to “Add New Card” and enter your credit card details, as well as your billing address and CVV.
 Select “Add Card”